 - Varsity and club athletics

-- Ranger Challenge Team (physically challenging competitive events)
+- Ranger Challenge Team (physically challenging military skills events)

 - Color Guard